 No laundry room is complete without one.
 You just fill it up with purified water (to prevent build-up), plug it in, and voila!
 You can un-wrinkle your garment in seconds.
 Yay!

-So, not wanting to pay the extra cash for a new standing garment steamer, I opted for the more economical travel version at only $19.00.
+So, not wanting to pay the extra cash for a new standing garment steamer, I opted for the more economical travel version at a fraction of the price.
 It’s not as good as the other one because the clothes feel a bit wet after you steam them, which means you need to wait a few more minutes before wearing it.
 The good thing is that it has an auto shut off, and doesn’t take up as much space as the other one.
 Anyway, they’re both great and even made the short list for garment steamers recommended by Business Insider.

 Oh! and please, please wear silicone gloves.
 Yes, those gloves used to take things out of the oven.
 This will prevent you from getting burned by the steam, which is very painful and way worse than getting burned by water because it takes more energy to convert water to steam than what it takes to boil it!
 So please don’t skimp on this and get some gloves!
 BTW, the Urpower steamer from the picture actually came with one glove, although it’s not made up of silicone (but better than nothing)!